techee/lsp-proxy/README.md

 Possible future improvements
 ----------------------------
-- configurable server initialization options for all the servers
 - general multiserver support where the proxy can be configured to e.g. use autocompletion from server 1, document symbols from server 2, goto from server 3.
 This would require merging all the server's `initialize`